LogtalkDotOrg/logtalk.org/_pages/download.md

 enabled as the Logtalk installer creates the the Logtalk user directory inside the `Documents` directory by default.

-Automatically generated installers for the latest git versions can be download from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).
+Automatically generated installers for the latest git versions can be downloaded from [AppVeyor](https://ci.appveyor.com/project/pmoura/logtalk3/build/artifacts).